Worth a Thousand Words

 When we work with church clients in designing their websites, choosing photos is always a challenge.
 We may go through file after file looking for that illusive image that perfectly captures the essence of the church community.
 It's sometimes hard to articulate exactly what we are looking for, but BOOM! we know it when we see it!

-What makes a website image the perfect shot - in other words, an image that exactly captures your congregation (yet rarely depicts your whole congregation) and is so compelling that anyone who sees it says “YES, I want to be part of that!”?
+What makes a website image the perfect shot?
+In other words, what comprises an image that captures your congregation (yet rarely depicts your whole congregation) and is so compelling that anyone who sees it says “YES, I want to be part of that!”?

 It’s a few things.
 A good image tells a story.
 A good image hints at transformation.
 A good image answers a question that the viewer might not even know they needed to ask.
 A good image represents the best of your church community.